 MMYT has made some smart acquisitions and strategic partnerships such as with Ctrip, China’s largest online travel group.

-Up 80% in the last year despite recent weakness, MMYT is a good way to take advantage of demographic trends that will deliver both growth and profits.
+Up 61% in the last year despite enduring a pronounced double bottom this spring and summer as India’s Covid cases spiked to world highs, MMYT is a good way to take advantage of demographic trends that will deliver both growth and profits.

 Indian ADR #2: Tata Motors (TTM)

-Buying a car is something that’s become increasingly realistic for India’s emerging middle class, and you can play this trend with Tata Motors (TTM), an India ADR that’s in a nice uptrend, up 128% in the last year.
+Buying a car is something that’s become increasingly realistic for India’s emerging middle class, and you can play this trend with Tata Motors (TTM), an India ADR that’s in a nice uptrend, up 259% including a big gap up to new highs earlier this month.

 Tata Motors manufactures, and sells a range of cars, sports utility vehicles, trucks, and buses under the Tata, Daewoo, Fiat, Jaguar, and Land Rover brands.